ExactTarget/fuelux/README.md

 ## Quick start

+Do one of the following to start using FuelUX:

 * Download the latest release **(need link)**
 * Clone the repo `git clone https://github.com/ExactTarget/fuelux/`
-* Install with [Bower](https://github.com/bower/bower): `bower install fuelux`
+* Install with dependencies via [Bower](https://github.com/bower/bower): `bower install fuelux`

-Please note: Bootstrap 3 is now a required dependency and is no longer bundled.
+[jQuery](http://jquery.com/) and [Bootstrap 3](http://getbootstrap.com/) are required dependencies and are not bundled into this repository.

 ## What's included